 3. Formalities and further information The entire reading course will take place in English.

-The presentation of the (part of the) chapter will have a weight of 40% for the final mark of the entire module.
-The presentation will cover 25%, and the material provided to support it the remaining 15%.
+The evaluation of the Reading Course will have a weight of 40% for the final mark of the entire module.
+The presentation will cover 25%, and the material provided to support it will carry a weight of 15%.
 The remaining 60% of the evaluation of the module will result from the evaluation of the Research Seminar.
-If a group of students prepares the presentation of the chapter, the evaluation (mark) will be the same for all members of a group.
+If a group of students presents a chapter, the evaluation (mark) will be the same for all members of a group.
 The book chapters to be presented will be allocated on the basis of the students' preferences.
-To assign them on this basis, please draw up a list of chapter preferences from 1 (first preference) to 5 (chapter least desired), which you can hand over to me in the first meeting - if necessary.
+To assign them on this basis, please draw up a list of chapter preferences from 1 (first preference) to 5 (chapter least desired), which you can hand over to me in the first meeting.
 If you would like to work in a group of students, please also prepare accordingly - if possible.
 The chapters of the book by Garibaldi will be made available in Stud.IP or on an individual basis.
 Please note that the information contained in this document will occasionally be updated.
 The date at the top of page 1 indicates the most recent version.